DanDo385/c2defi-blog/_posts/cost-of-moving-money.md

 ---
-title: "The Passing of the Grey Company"
+title: "3% to Move Currencies Across Borders?"
-excerpt: "Aragorn, Legolas, and Gimli are accompanied by the Grey Company as they pass through the Paths of the Dead between Rohan and Gondor."
+excerpt: "This is where the potential for cryptocurrencies like Bitcoin and Ethereum shines, offering a dramatically more affordable alternative for cross-border transfers."
 date: "2024-02-29"
 ---

 "Drawing from my experience as an execution trader at a prominent hedge fund, I observed firsthand the dynamics of forex spreads.
 For major currency pairs like USD/JPY, spreads were impressively tight, often less than a pip.
 To put this into perspective, a one-pip spread, say between USD/JPY at 150.00 and 150.01, translates to a mere 0.007% difference.
 However, as we venture into more exotic territories—like the Russian Ruble (USD/RUB), Polish Złoty (USD/PLN), and Mexican Peso (USD/MXN)—the spreads widen significantly, ranging from 0.5% to 0.9%.
 This uptick is primarily due to the inherent risks and lower liquidity of these currencies.

 Contrast this with the retail investor's plight, who often faces a staggering 3% spread even on transactions involving the world's most traded currencies.
-This disparity not only underscores the banks' hefty profit margins but also hints at the systemic significance of these financial giants—any failure could potentially send shockwaves through the economy.
+This disparity not only underscores the banks' hefty profit margins but also hints at the systemic significance of these financial giants.
+Any failure could potentially send shockwaves through the economy.

 The impact is even more pronounced for immigrants remitting money back home.
 A simple $100 transfer can incur a 7% or higher total cost, disproportionately affecting those least able to afford it, especially in connections with emerging markets.
 This is where the potential for cryptocurrencies like Bitcoin and Ethereum shines, offering a dramatically more affordable alternative for cross-border transfers.